documentationfor yFiles for HTML 3.0.0.1

 graphEditorInputMode.moveViewportInputMode.enabled = false

-To make GraphEditorInputMode work like GraphViewerInputMode regarding panning and marquee selection, change the recognizer back to just a mouse drag and disable marquee selection entirely:
+To make GraphEditorInputMode behave like GraphViewerInputMode regarding panning and marquee selection, revert the recognizer to a simple mouse drag and disable marquee selection:

 graphEditorInputMode.marqueeSelectionInputMode.enabled = false

-With the horizontalScrollBarPolicy and verticalScrollBarPolicy properties you can configure the scrollbars on the GraphComponent to be always or never visible, or shown only when needed, which is the default.
+Using the horizontalScrollBarPolicy and verticalScrollBarPolicy properties, you can configure the scrollbars on the GraphComponent to be always visible, never visible, or visible only when needed (the default).

-Zooming and panning via multi-touch gestures is also supported by default.
-To pan the viewport, simply touch the screen and maintain contact as you move it around.
-To zoom, touch the screen with two fingers and make a pinching motion to zoom out and a stretching motion to zoom in.
-Common adjustments to the panning and zooming gesture are as follows:
+Zooming and panning via multi-touch gestures are also supported by default.
+To pan the viewport, touch the screen and move your finger while maintaining contact.
+To zoom, touch the screen with two fingers and pinch to zoom out or stretch to zoom in.
+Common adjustments to the panning and zooming gesture include:

 Changes the interaction to start the pinch gesture.